 Our farm is located 50 miles south of Buffalo outside a rural town called Otto.
 On our farm we strive to grow vibrant food and improve our 180 acres for future generations.
 We grow vegetables on about 12 of those.
-We grow a diversified mix of certified organic vegetables which we sell through our 250 member CSA, two local farmers market and some local businesses.
-We specialize in greens and work closely with other organic growers to supplement our CSA with things that we don’t or cannot grow like sweet corn and green beans.
-Our CSA provides our members with a 7-month mixed certified organic vegetable share and a seasonal locally grown fruit share.
+We grow a diversified mix of ecologically grown vegetables which we sell through our 150 member CSA, a local farmers market and some local businesses.
+We specialize in greens and work closely with local, organic growers to supplement our CSA with things that we don’t or cannot grow like sweet corn and green beans.
+Our CSA provides our members with a 7-month mixed ecologically grown vegetable share and a seasonal locally grown fruit share.
 We raise and sell grass fed-finished beef to utilize the pasture land that we have.
-We have three distribution points for members to pick up their shares in Buffalo and the surrounding areas.
+We have two distribution points for members to pick up their shares: in Buffalo and the farm.

 We are a short drive to Zoar Valley (hiking, kayaking, swimming), Alleghany state park (hiking, camping, swimming) and to the town of Ellicottville which has ample opportunities for dining out and sampling local music.

 We, Stewart and Deb Ritchie, have operated Native Offerings Farm since 1997.
 As we near retirement age we want to facilitate knowledge transfer and inspire new farmers.
 Farming is an important part of our heritage.
 Ecological farming honors how we are stewards of the earth preserving productive land for future generations.
 Volunteers can see what it takes to produce food on our farm.
 Volunteering is a great way to give back to your community and to meet new people while learning new skills.